autowarefoundation/autoware/docker/README.md

 2. The `prebuilt` image contains executables and enables you to try out Autoware quickly.
    - Note that the prebuilt image is not designed for deployment on a real vehicle!

-**Note**: Before pulling these images, confirm and agree with the [NVIDIA Deep Learning Container license](https://developer.nvidia.com/ngc/nvidia-deep-learning-container-license).
+**Note**: Before proceeding, confirm and agree with the [NVIDIA Deep Learning Container license](https://developer.nvidia.com/ngc/nvidia-deep-learning-container-license).
+By pulling and using the Autoware Universe images, you accept the terms and conditions of the license.

 ## Prerequisites